 18. Increase Everyday Fun

-Go out of your way to do fun things with your pup like car rides, play dates, training games.
+Go out of your way to do fun things with your pup like car rides, play dates and training games.
 Being left alone for extended periods is stressful for all dogs, especially young ones.
 Try to avoid this and make the most of the time you do have with your young friend.

 19. Add Competition/Companionship